jdinges/cinnsations/README.md

 cinnsations
 ===========

-Just a little app for my padre
+Just a little app for my padre.
+Maybe he can use this one day.